meilisearch/firestore-meilisearch/PREINSTALL.md

 #### Data import format

-Documents indexed in Meilisearch need to have a [unique id](https://docs.meilisearch.com/learn/core_concepts/documents.html#primary-field), to do so this extension will use the default field provided for this purpose in Firestore: `Document ID` which will be renamed `_firestore_id` used as [document id](https://docs.meilisearch.com/learn/core_concepts/documents.html#document-id).
-If your documents have an `id` field it will be added to your documents without it being your primary key.
+Documents indexed in Meilisearch must have a primary key and a [unique identifier](https://docs.meilisearch.com/learn/core_concepts/documents.html#primary-field), this extension will use the default field provided for this purpose in Firestore: `Document ID` which will be renamed in `_firestore_id` and used as [primary key] and [document identifier](https://docs.meilisearch.com/learn/core_concepts/documents.html#document-id).
+If your documents have an `id` field, it will be added to your documents without being your primary key.

 **Important:**  If your document have a field `_firestore_id` it will be ignored.